-3.3 Preparation of the DUS examination/Test Guidelines
+3.3 Preparation of the DUS examination

-3.3.1 The parent species may be well known but the resulting hybrid is new.
-An example is "plumcots" (Prunus salicina x P. armeniaca).
+- The parent species may be well known but the resulting hybrid is new.
+An example is "plumcots" (Prunus salicina (Japanese plum) x P. armeniaca (apricot)).
 In this case, Test Guidelines exist for both parent species and could be used separately or in combination.
 The first step, in determining whether existing Test Guidelines would be appropriate, is to assess the variety characteristics and determine if the variety is more like one parent than the other.
+That information may already be available to the examiner via the Technical Questionnaire which the applicant has chosen to complete.
+With the aforementioned "plumcot" situation, the applicant could be of the opinion that the candidate resembles an apricot more than a Japanese plum, or vice versa, and would thus utilize the relevant Technical Questionnaire as the basis of the application; he could also be free to note down the characteristics which are attributable to the parent from the other species.
+In the planning of the DUS trial, further useful information on the expression of the characteristics of the interspecific/intergeneric candidate variety can be obtained by close analysis of the color photographs which the applicant may have provided together with the application.
 If one parent has strongly influenced the variety characteristics, then the Test Guidelines for that parent might be used.
 If a small number of characteristics or states do not correspond to the Test Guidelines selected, then the Test Guidelines for the other parent are also available as a possible source of further appropriate characteristics to enable a full variety description.
-It may become necessary to prepare a new national guideline for the hybrid and potentially new UPOV Test Guidelines if the interspecific or intergeneric hybrid varieties are to be tested in the territories of other members of the Union.

-- 3.3.2 Some UPOV Test Guidelines are designed to cover the testing of all varieties in a genus.
+If the examiner is still unsure about which Test Guidelines to use as the basis of the DUS test, (possibly because there may even be a 50:50 influence from both the parents) he could also request further information from the breeder in order to clarify matters.
+The resulting variety description at the end of the DUS examination may thus be a mixture of characteristics from both Test Guidelines used for the DUS test; according to the situation and if it is likely that there will be future candidate varieties with a similar parentage, it may become necessary to prepare a new national guideline for the interspecific/intergeneric hybrid and potentially new UPOV Test Guidelines if hybrid varieties are to be tested in the territories of other members of the Union. - 3.3.2 Some UPOV Test Guidelines are designed to cover the testing of all varieties in a genus.
 When Test Guidelines are prepared for a genus, they are usually most suited to a few species within the genus, where there is testing experience.
-However, that should not limit their use, and genus based Test Guidelines are suitable for the testing of interspecific varieties. - 3.3.3 Should no UPOV Test Guidelines exist for the parent species, it becomes necessary to prepare a new national guideline or UPOV Test Guidelines and testing method for the hybrid using the principles in this document and in document TGP/7, "Development of Test Guidelines".
+However, that should not limit their use, and genus based Test Guidelines are suitable for the testing of interspecific varieties, where there are not already Test Guidelines existing which cover the parent species of the interspecific hybrid.